Activation Transport Operators: Results

 \paragraph{Using ATOs yields only marginal perplexity increase} We compare perplexity for the unedited, ATO-patched and zero-intervened models.
 ATOs raise perplexity only slightly, with the effect growing with leap size $k$.
 The zero-intervened model is significantly worse (similar to using ATO with a null vector), and provides an upper bound on degradation.
 However, even at $k{=}10$ the increase is 7.1\% of max degradation, and for $k{<}5$, it stays below 1.2\%.
 Trends in Figure~\ref{fig:causal} hold beyond the ablations of 5 out of 256 sequence positions; applying ATOs to all positions yields at most a 13.5\% increase at k=10 (with upper-bound perplexity of 12.4529).
 Thus, ATOs substantially recover language-modelling ability otherwise lost under zero-intervention, supporting their use for targeted diagnostics and edits.

 \paragraph{Limitations} Our study has several limitations.
 First, we used a single, trivial same-token j-policy, which biases results toward local transport and may miss attention-mediated cross-token routing—exploring IFR-guided or data-driven j selection is left for future work.
-Second, we evaluated only a narrow set of layers and offsets on a single model, we cannot claim that linear transport is pervasive across architectures or depths without broader replication.
-Finally, in this work we do not present feature-targeted editing built with our operators, which we aim to tackle in a follow-up work.
+Second, we evaluated only a single model, therefore, we cannot claim that linear transport is pervasive across architectures or depths without broader replication.
+Third, our linear operators do not distinguish between features that are transported from earlier layers and those that arise as their linear combinations.
+Hence, we underestimate the number of synthesised features.
+Finally, in this work, we do not present feature-targeted editing built with our operators, which we aim to tackle in a follow-up work.
 In principle, leveraging feature-specific transport between layers could allow low-compute inference-time corrections of the generated text.